KeraKali/PowerShell/README.md

 # PowerShell
-Collection of Powershell scripts and ideas
+This is a collection of Powershell scripts and loose ideas I've collected or been working on.